OzGav/MA-floorplan/README.md

 ![card](https://github.com/user-attachments/assets/82eee4b1-1cbf-4ac1-bc48-9a35b0135a10)

-This requires use of the `mass.get_queue` action which is only available in the HACS Music Assistant integration
+This requires use of the `music_assistant.get_queue` action which is only available in the with the Music Assistant integration

 To use this you need the following custom components added via HACS